Leeonleee/obsidian-vault/Databases/SQL Concepts.md

 WHERE uos_code = 'COMP5138' AND mark BETWEEN 65 AND 74
 ```

+### Connecting Multiple Tables
+- Limit the results to pairs which match up properly
+	- Put a matching condition (join-predicate) in the where clause
+	- If the same column name appears in multiple tables used, you need to qualify it in a `WHERE` conditions

 ## String Operations
 - String-matching operator for comparisons on character strings
 	- `LIKE` is used for string matching